Shtekata/task-manager/README.md

 Оf course there is also a page for wrong paths.

-If you delete task in 'Done' category, this task go to 'Old Tasks' view.
+Deleted tasks in 'Done' category goes to 'Old Tasks' view.

 In 'Old Tasks' view are all successfully finished tasks.

-When you click over some task, you can receive additional information about a task.

-This app have responsive design and can use with mobile phone.
+This app have responsive design and can be use with mobile phone.

-Are used styled-jsx, useReducer, HOC's
+Are used styled-jsx, useReducer, HOC's, protected guards,

 **Note: this is a free to use project!**